dangazineu/tako/README.md

 ### 2.3.
 Execution Model
 *   **Order & Parallelism:** Operations are executed based on a topological sort of the dependency graph.
 Independent branches are processed in parallel by default (`--serial` flag available).
+*   **Error Handling & Recovery:**
-*   **Error Handling:** Execution halts on the first error by default. `--continue-on-error` and `--summarize-errors` flags provide more flexible control.
+    *   Execution halts on the first error by default. `--continue-on-error` and `--summarize-errors` flags provide more flexible control.
-*   **Rollback:** For path-based overrides, file restoration is guaranteed.
-For other multi-step workflow failures, the initial version will offer "best-effort" cleanup.
-True transactional rollback is a future goal.
+    *   For path-based overrides, file restoration is guaranteed.
+    *   **Recommendation:** For transient network errors (e.g., cloning a repo, pulling a container image), Tako should implement a configurable retry mechanism.
+*   **Observability:** Tako will use OpenTelemetry for logging and metrics.
+This will provide insights into command duration, successes, and failures, which can be exported to a variety of backends.

 ### 2.4.
 Inter-Repository Artifacts & Local Testing
-For testing local changes against dependent repositories, Tako will use a **Path-Based Override** strategy.
-This is managed through an `artifacts` block in the `tako.yml` of the source repository.
+*   **Mechanism:** Tako uses a **Path-Based Override** strategy, managed through an `artifacts` block in the `tako.yml` of the source repository.

-*   **Artifact Definition:** A source repository can define multiple, named artifacts.
-Each artifact has its own build command, output path, and a corresponding `install_command` that instructs dependents on how to consume it.
-*   **Granular Dependency:** A dependent repository declares which specific named artifact(s) it requires from its dependencies.
+*   **Artifact Caching:**
+    *   To avoid redundant builds, Tako will cache generated artifacts.
+The cache key should be a hash of the artifact's build command, its source files, and the git commit of the repository.
+This ensures that artifacts are only rebuilt when their inputs change.
-*   **Execution Flow:**
+*   **Version Conflicts:**
-    1. When a `tako` workflow is run, it identifies which artifacts are required by downstream repositories.
-    2. It runs the `command` for **only the required artifacts** in the source repository.
-    3. For each dependent, it executes the corresponding `install_command`, passing the path to the freshly built artifact.
-*   **Guarantee:** Tako **must** guarantee that any files modified by an `install_command` are reverted to their original state after the run, regardless of success or failure.
+    *   The initial version of Tako will not support workflows where a single dependent needs to test against multiple, different versions of the same artifact simultaneously.
+This is a highly complex edge case that can be addressed in the future if a strong use case emerges.
+*   **Cleanup:** All generated artifacts and temporary directories will be cleaned up by Tako after execution, unless a debug flag (`--preserve-tmp`) is passed.

 ### 2.5.
 Containerized Execution Environments
-To solve the problem of managing complex, language-specific toolchains, Tako supports running workflows and **artifact builds** in a containerized environment.
 *   **Mechanism:** A workflow or an artifact definition can optionally specify a Docker `image`.
-If specified, Tako will not execute commands on the host machine.
-Instead, it will:
+If specified, Tako will execute commands inside a container.
-    1. Start a Docker container using the specified image.
-    2. Mount the repository's directory into the container's working directory.
-    3. Execute all commands inside the container.
-*   **Workspace Consistency:** This ensures that every team member, and the CI/CD system, runs commands in the exact same environment, eliminating "it works on my machine" issues.
-*   **Prerequisites:** This feature requires the user to have Docker installed and running on the host machine.
+*   **Network Access:**
+    *   By default, containers will have network access.
+A `network: none` option should be available in the `tako.yml` for workflows that need to run in a hermetic environment.
+*   **Resource Constraints:**
+    *   The `tako.yml` should support optional `memory` and `cpu` limits for containers to prevent resource exhaustion.
+*   **Artifact Path Handling:** When an artifact is built in a container, Tako will manage copying it out of the build container and mounting it into any subsequent dependent containers, ensuring seamless handoff.
+*   **Docker Unavailability:** If a workflow requires an image but Docker is not running, the command will fail with a clear error message.
+A fallback to local execution is not planned, as it would violate the principle of a consistent environment.

 ## 3. Command-Line Interface (CLI)

 *   **Syntax:** `tako <command> [options] [args]`
-*   **Core Commands:** `version`, `graph`, `run <command>`, `exec <workflow>`
+*   **Core Commands:** `version`, `graph`, `run`, `exec`, `init`, `doctor`, `artifacts`, `deps`
+*   **`tako doctor`:** A command to validate the workspace health, checking `tako.yml` syntax, dependency availability, and Docker connectivity.
-*   **Flags:**
+*   **Flags:** `--dry-run`, `--verbose`, `--debug`, `--only`, `--ignore`, `--serial`, `--continue-on-error`, `--summarize-errors`, `--preserve-tmp`.
-    *   `--dry-run`: Preview the commands that would be executed without running them.
-    *   `--verbose`/`--debug`: Provide detailed output for troubleshooting.
-    *   `--only <repo>` / `--ignore <repo>`: Allow filtering to target specific parts of the dependency graph.
-*   **UX:**
-    *   **Interrupts:** `Ctrl+C` should gracefully stop all running tasks and perform necessary cleanup.
-    *   **Timeouts:** Commands will have a configurable global timeout.
-    *   **Progress:** A progress indicator will be displayed for long-running operations.

 ## 4. Configuration (`tako.yml`)

-The `tako.yml` file is the heart of Tako.
-*   **Schema Versioning:** A `version` field will be included for future compatibility.
+*   **Schema Versioning:** A `version` field will be included.
+Tako will be backward compatible with older schema versions to a documented extent.
-*   **Artifact-centric Schema:**

     ```yaml
     # Version of the tako.yml schema
-    version: "1.1"
+    version: "1.2"

     # Metadata about the repository
     metadata:
       name: "my-service"
-      description: "Core API service"

     # Defines the artifacts this repository can produce for local testing.
     artifacts:
       api-client:
         description: "The generated Go API client"
-        # This build runs in a container to ensure the right tools are present.
+        image: "golang:1.21-alpine" # Optional: build in a container
-        image: "golang:1.21-alpine"
         command: "make generate-go-client"
         path: "./sdk/go/client.zip"
-        # How a dependent should consume THIS artifact.
-        # ${TAKO_ARTIFACT_PATH} is replaced by the absolute path to the artifact.
         install_command: "unzip -o ${TAKO_ARTIFACT_PATH} -d ./vendor/api-client"
+        # Optional: command to verify the artifact was installed correctly
+        verify_command: "go mod verify"
       docs:
         description: "The generated API documentation"
         command: "make generate-docs"
         path: "./dist/docs.tar.gz"
         install_command: "tar -xzf ${TAKO_ARTIFACT_PATH} -C ./public/docs"

     # Repositories that depend on this one.
     dependents:
       - repo: "my-org/client-a:main"
-        # This dependent needs the 'api-client' artifact.
         artifacts: ["api-client"]
         # Optionally, limit the workflows that are propagated to this dependent repo
         workflows: ["test-ci"]
       - repo: "my-org/docs-website:main"
         # This dependent needs the 'docs' artifact.
         artifacts: ["docs"]

     # Pre-defined command sequences.
     workflows:
-      test-local:
-        # This workflow runs on the host machine.
-        steps:
-          - go clean -testcache
-          - go test ./...
       test-ci:
-        # This workflow runs inside a container for consistency.
         image: "golang:1.21-alpine"
+        # Optional: environment variables for the container
+        env:
+          CGO_ENABLED: "0"
+        # Optional: resource limits
+        resources:
+          cpu: "2"
+          memory: "4Gi"
         steps:
           - go test -v ./...
     ```

 ## 5. Security
 *   **Command Execution:**  Tako executes shell commands defined in `tako.yml` files.
 This implies a level of trust in the repositories being used.
-A flag (e.g., `--allow-unsafe-workflows`) may be required to run potentially destructive workflows.
+A flag (e.g., `--allow-unsafe-workflows`) may be required to run potentially destructive workflows (TBD).
-*   **Path Validation:** All file paths read from configuration will be validated to prevent directory traversal attacks.
+*   **Path Validation:** All file paths will be validated to prevent directory traversal attacks.

 ---